rocketsquawk/jenkins-docker/README.md

 ## What does "minimum of hassle (and security)" mean?
 It means:
 * The Jenkins setup wizard is skipped.
-* **NO SECURITY IS ENABLED!** Great for use on your local workstation, but NOT suitable if you want to expose this to a LAN or WAN.
+* **NO SECURITY IS ENABLED!
+ALL ACCESS IS ANONYMOUS!** Great for use on your local workstation, but NOT suitable if you want to expose this to a LAN or WAN.
 * A common set of plugins is installed by default, but you can easily customise them by editing `config/plugins.txt`.
 * The Code as Configuration plugin is enabled and a customisable basic config is provided.
 * HTTP (not HTTPS).